We’re about 45 minutes from the airport, with minimal traffic. Next to Canggu’s Echo Beach.

 For extra healthy food and a lovely, quiet atmosphere, give Kinoa a try.
 The owners are very friendly.

-Heading north on Pantai Pererenan
+Continuing north on Pantai Pererenan

 Another Instagram-friendly spot, Cactus cafe takes pride in the photogenic food displays.
 Lots of salads, sandwiches, smoothies & health drinks.